aas161/NeuroEvo-SANE/README.md

 # NeuroEvo-SANE
-Realization of SANE neurogenetic algorithm for adjusting feedforward neural network with one hidden layer.
+Implementation of SANE neurogenetic algorithm for adjusting feedforward neural network with one hidden layer.

 Created by Smirnov Anton